-The Language and Communication Study Section reviews applications investigating normal and disordered language and communication, and their development across the lifespan (infancy through old age), primarily in humans.
-Research methods include, but are not limited to, psychological experiments, naturalistic observation, linguistic and logical analyses, computational modeling, neuroimaging, and genetic studies.
+The Language and Communication Study Section (LCOM) reviews applications investigating normal and disordered language and communication, and their development across the lifespan (infancy through old age), primarily in humans.
+Research methods include, but are not limited to, psychological experiments, naturalistic observation, linguistic and logical analyses, computational modeling, and neuroimaging studies.

 The membership panel is a list of chartered members only.

-- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic/phonological, morphological, syntactic, semantic, and pragmatic levels
+- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic, morphological, syntactic, pragmatic and semantic levels.

-- Aphasia, specific language impairment, and other language and communication disorders: their nature, origins, developmental course, assessment, prevention, treatment, and remediation.
+- Aphasia, developmental language disorder, and other language and communication disorders: their nature, origins, developmental course, assessment, prevention, treatment, and remediation.

 - Perceptual and cognitive processes underlying reading and writing abilities and disorders such as dyslexia and dysgraphia; interventions for reading and writing disorders.

-- Neurobiological and genetic foundations underlying language and communication abilities; including speech, reading, and writing
+- Neurobiological foundations underlying language and communication abilities; including speech, reading, and writing.

 - Relations between language and thought; social roles and norms on use of language and other forms of communication; social-cultural influences of assessment and interventions for language and communication disorders.